firecat53/keepmenu/README.rst

 - *NOTE* Only support .kdbx databases, not .kdb
 - Auto-type username and/or password on selection.
 No clipboard copy/paste involved.
-- Use a custom auto-type sequence  if you have one defined (Keepass 2.x style, except for character repetition and the 'special commands'). *This requires a pykeepass version later than 2018/11/06 or > 3.0.2*
+- Use a custom Keepass 2.x style auto-type sequence if you have one defined (except for character repetition and the 'special commands').
+Set it per entry or set a default in the config file for all entries.
+Disable autotype for an entry, if desired. *These require a pykeepass version later than 2018/11/06 or > 3.0.2*
 - Select any single field and have it typed into the active window.
 Notes fields can be viewed line-by-line from within dmenu and the selected line will be typed when selected.